Published May 7, 2026 · Updated May 7, 2026 · 10-min read

 11. MPP (Machine Payments Protocol) lets agents discover payments with zero configuration

 Will Gaybrick demoed the Machine Payments Protocol — MPP — at Stripe Sessions 2026.
 He told an agent nothing about payments.
-While executing the assigned task, the agent automatically discovered that the app used MPP and independently completed a $2 payment.
+While executing the assigned task, the agent automatically discovered that the app used MPP and independently completed a $2 payment over HTTP.
 The human pressed exactly one fingerprint authorization.
 Developers do not need to write separate payment logic for agents — agents find it themselves.
+MPP is one of three protocols Stripe is shipping or joining (alongside the Agentic Commerce Suite with Google/Meta/OpenAI/Microsoft, and Shopify's Universal Commerce Protocol).

 Why it matters: MPP is to agentic commerce what HTTP was to the human web: a discovery and handshake protocol that lets two parties transact without prior integration.
 Zero-config discoverability is the missing piece between 'agents can act' and 'agents can transact at scale.'
 If MPP becomes a standard, every product on the internet inherits agent-purchasability without rebuilding its checkout.